 The cabin is one of the most important places at summer camp.
-It is where campers practice independence and live and make friends with their peers.
+It is where campers practice independence, live/sleep and make friends with their peers.
 The cabin is a camper's home while they are at camp and should feel that way!

 Each cabin is home to seven to 12 campers and two to three counselors.
 All of the cabins at Foley are different, but each cabin is furnished the same.
 Every camper has their own space including a bed (usually a bunk bed), shelves or cubbies to keep their belongings and a locker space.
 Outside the cabin are clothes lines for campers to hang wet swimsuits or towels.
 Each camper's bunk is assigned by their counselors before they arrive at camp to encourage campers to meet new people and make new friends!